-The Service Provider shall complete all requirements and have a Funding Agreement in place with the Department of Children & Youth Affairs on or before 3rd August 2020.
+The Service Provider shall complete all requirements and have a Funding Agreement in place with the Department on or before 30th July 2021.
 A later date may be permitted where the Minister deems it appropriate.

 1.11 Registration of Fees List & Service Calendar